Autodesk’s 3ds Max is as popular as it is demanding on your hardware.

 This article will guide you through how 3ds Max uses specific hardware components, and what parts, in particular, will speed up your work experience.

 Towards the end of the article, we prepared some example Builds that’ll get you top 3ds Max performance at different price points.
 If you’d like to skip the in-depth portion and just want to take a look at our recommended Builds, you can do so here:

 3ds Max Features And How They Use your Hardware

 3ds Max has an impressive portfolio of versatile tools, many of which can be used as standalone applications.
 As a result, the software is often used for a multitude of tasks by many different users across several industries.

-The reason we are splitting these up, is that each of the two utilize the underlying hardware components in very different ways.
+The reason we are splitting these up is that each of the two utilizes the underlying hardware components in very different ways.
 Knowing what you’ll be using more often will help you specialize your PC and maximize its performance for your specific tasks.

 Active Tasks (Modeling, Animation, Rigging, Texturing, Lighting…)